objectiveit/gwt-aws-sqs-wrapper/README.md

-# aws-gwt-wrapper
+# gwt-aws-sqs-wrapper
-Library to wrap aws js sdk with gwt wrapper
+Library to wrap aws js sdk with gwt wrapper to use aws-sqs